ramit21/gen-ai/AWS Bedrock/5. AWS_Knowlege_Base_RAG/README.md

 Test Lambda with test prompt:
 ```
 {
-    "prompt" : "Which EBS volume is good for high throughput?"
+    "prompt" : "What is the deadline for submitting reimbursement form for FTT Fintech Festival?"
 }
 ```